SeanWahl/SeanWahl.github.io/_projects/hippo_project.md

     The wire harness.
 You can also see the limit switch and follower wheel better from this angle.
 </div>

-I'm not proud of the wire harness but considering it was my first time fully designing these connections and making quick fixes, I think it was adequate for the robot.
+I don't think the wire harness was perfect, but considering it was my first time fully designing these connections and making quick fixes, I think it was adequate for the robot.

 Overall, I am proud of this project and everything it taught me.
 With more time, I am confident we could have gotten it working for the competition.
 I think it is very telling that we did a good job on this considering most people in the class did not get to full robot integration by the end of the quarter.

+For solo website portfolio of this project, see <a href="https://seanwahl.github.io/ME-507-Portfolio/index.html">here</a>.